The following subscribed and purchased resources are available inside Tyndale House.

-If you are a student or staff of Cambridge University, you can arrange to use some University resourses away from the site - see setting up a VPDN link (This gives full instructions so please try to follow them yourself before asking for help; when the instructions refer to your ID & PW they mean your Cambridge ID (eg dib10) and your vpdn password which is sent to to you when you fill in the online registration form).
+If you are a student or staff of Cambridge University, you can arrange to use some University resources away from the site - see setting up a VPDN link (This gives full instructions so please try to follow them yourself before asking for help; when the instructions refer to your ID & PW they mean your Cambridge ID (eg dib10) and your vpdn password which is sent to you when you fill in the online registration form).

 New Testament Abstracts contains more than 44,000 article abstracts, 1,200 review abstracts, 16,500 book abstracts, and 50 software abstracts.

 Old Testament Abstracts similarly features indexing and abstracts for journal articles, monographs, multi-author works, and software related to Old Testament studies.
 Topics covered include antiquities, archaeology, biblical theology, philology and much more.

 Annually indexes 30,000 articles from the 520 international journals and festschriften at the Tübingen library in the area of religion.
 Updated half-yearly.
 It encompasses the older Zeitschrifteninhaltsdienst Theologie (ZID) current contents service.
 It indexes articles in theological journals and essays in selected books from 1984 to date.
 Journals are indexed within 24 hours of the time they are received at the Tübingen university library, so this is by far the most current theological database.